← Back to README

 const pgp = pgPromise();

-export const db = pgp({
+export const db = pgp(connectionString);

 SQLite tests use isolated in-memory databases: